nbe95/advent-of-code-2025/README.md

 Python solutions for [Advent of Code 2025](https://adventofcode.com/2025/).
 Daily tasks are organized in respective subdirectories with `main.py` script as entry point.
+Each day's individual puzzle input needs to be placed as `ìnput.txt` file inside each subdirectory.

 ## pdm scripts